Skip to main content

 An overdose event is defined by any of the following:

-• Administration of the opioid antagonist naloxone by paramedics
+• Administration of the opioid antagonist, Naloxone, by paramedics

 • Coroner-determined illicit drug toxicity death

-• Vital Statistics overdose-related death.
+• Vital Statistics drug poisoning death.

 Controls

-Controls are people used as a comparison group for the Cohort.
+Controls are people used as a comparison group for the BC-ODC.
 The Control group is selected from a 20% random sample of the B.C. population.
 Like cases, health and prescribing histories are available for this group.

 Uses & Limitations